avaneev/biteopt/README.md

 by this strategy.
 A rogue optimum is an optimum that has a very small area of descent and is placed apart from other competing optimums.
 The strategy favors optimums with a larger area of descent.
 The Damavandi test function is a perfect example of the limitation of this strategy.
+In practice, however, such optimums can be considered as undesired outliers that have an unstable real-life performance due to existing parameter value tolerances.

 The minimal and maximal allowed parameter values should be specified in a way to cover a wider value range, in order to reduce boundary effects that may